classilla/overbitenx/README.md

 ## How to install the alpha test

-1. Clone this repo and put it somewhere convenient.
+1. Clone or download this repo and put it somewhere convenient.
+If you don't have `git` on your computer, just use the green button above to download a .zip file and unpack that.

 2. Install Onyx.
 You can get a pre-built binary from the [releases tab](/classilla/overbitenx/releases) for Windows 7+ or macOS 10.12+, or see below on how to build from source (required for Linux/*BSD/etc.).
 The Windows version is distributed as an installer which can be run directly, and it can be uninstalled from the regular Add/Remove Programs control panel.
 The macOS version is distributed as a DMG; read the instructions inside the disk image for how to install and uninstall.